 If you are planning on using appetite suppressants to help you lose weight, it’s important you do your research rather than just simply jumping straight in and using them.
 As you may have gathered from the lists of different types of suppressants covered above, particularly the prescription suppressants, they all work in different ways.

-Always speak to your GP first before taking appetite suppressants and if you’re thinking about going down the natural appetite suppressant route, start with just one or two food or drink items at a time and see how your body responds to them and the difference they make to your weight loss.
+Always speak to your GP first before taking appetite suppressants and if you’re thinking about going down the appetite suppressant route, start with just one or two food or drink items at a time and see how your body responds to them and the difference they make to your weight loss.

-It’s also worth bearing in mind that everybody’s body is different; not everybody sees exactly the same results from taking prescription or natural appetite suppressants.
+It’s also worth bearing in mind that everybody’s body is different; not everybody sees exactly the same results from taking prescription or appetite suppressants.

 Last updated: 24 May 2021